mimecorg/bc-font-utils/README.md

 # Bulletcode font utilities

-A collection of tools for creating web fonts from SVG images.
+A collection of tools for creating and converting web fonts.

 ## Commands